researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/README.md

 [ComboDroid] Executed 10
 ```

-The scripts runs ComboDroid for 10 minutes on the running example.
+The script runs ComboDroid for 10 minutes on the running example.
 After the execution finishes, the dumped log file `Log.txt` as well as a detailed Coverage file `Coverage.xml` will be stored at the directory `result_running-example_TIMESTAMP`,
 where the `TIMESTAMP` is a 14-digit timestamp indicating the starting time of the input generation process.
 For instance, the directory can be `result_running-example_20200127141251`.

-*Note*: By the end of the execution, the script will clean up the envrionment.
+*Note*: By the end of the execution, the script will clean up the environment.
 Some errors such as `cp: cannot stat 'Coverage.xml': No such file or director` may occur.
 This is expected and does not affect the execution.